c-tash/library-integration/README.md

 ### Version 1.1
 Version 1.1 is a console application, this was changed due to overhead of a web service.
 Requirements:
 1. Redis for Windows - in-memory database.
+(For Linux you can get redis through `apt-get install redis-server` or `yum install redis` depending on your package manager.)
 2. Java 8+.

 To run: